kentik/patricia/README.md

-A Go implemenation of a [patricia tree](https://en.wikipedia.org/wiki/Radix_tree) (radix tree with radix=2), specifically for tagging IPv4 and IPv6 addresses with CIDR bits, with a focus on producing as little garbage for the garbage collector to manage.
+A Go implemenation of a [patricia tree](https://en.wikipedia.org/wiki/Radix_tree) (radix tree with radix=2), specifically for tagging IPv4 and IPv6 addresses with CIDR bits, with a focus on producing as little garbage for the garbage collector to manage as possible.
 This allows you to tag millions of IP addresses without incurring a penalty during GC scanning.

 IP/CIDR tagging